 - a.
-Under Secretaries, Assistant Secretaries, Other Key Officials, or their designees, are responsible for the administration of telework [and remote work] programs and [for implementing] this policy within their organizations; [including for employees in VA Central Office, the Office of Information and Technology, and Program Offices of the Veterans Health Administration.
-Administration of telework and remote work programs includes approving or discontinuing alternative work arrangements,] ensuring that managerial, logistical, organizational, or other barriers to implementation and successful functioning of the telework [or remote work] program[s] are removed.
-[The responsibility for approving or discontinuing telework or remote work arrangements may be delegated as far down as first level] supervisors.
-Each Administration and Staff Office will be required to ensure employee telework [and remote work] data is being recorded in a timely manner in [the VA personnel system of records (currently HR·Smart)] and the VA electronic time and attendance systems. - b.
-[Where responsibility for approving or discontinuing telework or remote work arrangements is delegated to] Facility Directors, [they] are responsible for [the administration of telework and remote work] programs [for employees under their jurisdiction].
-[Facility Directors will] periodically remind employees of the workplace flexibilities available.
-The responsibility for approving or discontinuing telework [or remote work] arrangements may be delegated as far down as first level supervisors.
-The approval of telework [and remote work] arrangements must be coordinated with facility Human Resources Officers and supervisors.
+Under Secretaries, Assistant Secretaries, Other Key Officials, or their designees, are responsible for implementation and administration of telework programs and this policy within their organizations; ensuring that managerial, logistical, organizational, or other barriers to implementation and successful functioning of the telework program are removed and approving or discontinuing telework arrangements in VA Central Office.
+Each Administration and Staff Office will be required to [] [ensure employee telework data is being recorded in a timely manner in HR·Smart and the VA electronic time and attendance systems.] []. - b.
+Facility Directors are responsible for implementing telework programs and approving or discontinuing telework arrangements for employees under their jurisdiction[and periodically remind employees of the workplace flexibilities available.
+The responsibility for approving or discontinuing telework arrangements may be delegated as far down as first level supervisors.
+The approval of telework arrangements must be coordinated with facility Human Resources [] Officers and [supervisors]. - c.
+The Deputy Assistant Secretary for Human Resources Management will advise management and operating officials on the policies and procedures in this chapter. - [d.
+Supervisors are responsible for: - (1) Determining position suitability and employee eligibility for telework arrangements; - (2) Coordinating the completion of the User's Remote Computing Security Agreement with employees (available in the "VA Remote Access Guidelines."); - (3) Ensuring that the employee [has] remote access [];

-- c.
-The [Chief Human Capital Officer, Human Resources and Administration/ Operations, Security and Preparedness shall] advise management and operating officials on the policies and procedures in this chapter. - d.
-Supervisors [shall]: - (1) [D]etermin[e] position suitability and employee eligibility for telework [and remote work] arrangements; - (2) Coordinat[e] the completion of the User's Remote Computing Security Agreement with employees (available in the "VA Remote Access Guidelines."); - (3) Ensur[e] that the employee has remote access; - (4) Ensur[e] adequate coverage during public business hours; that operations continue to be carried out in an efficient and economical manner; and that participating and non-participating employees are treated equitably; - (5) [Verify employee required training is completed and complete supervisor telework training, as indicated on VA Form 0740; - (6) Ensure VA Form 0740 (or electronic equivalent) is complete prior to employee starting telework or remote work;] - (7) Coordinat[e] updates to the telework indicator code in HR·Smart with their servicing Human Resources (HR) office[, including the submission of a request for processing personnel action when an employee's telework or remote work request requires a change in duty station location for localitybased pay]; and - (8) Coordinat[e] changes to employee telework [or remote work] schedules with their servicing timekeeper. - e.
-Timekeepers are responsible for coding employee timecards with the appropriate descriptors for regularly schedule[d] telework or ad-hoc/situational telework each pay period. - f.
-Employees [shall]: - (1) Maintain productivity and fulfill their obligation to account for their scheduled daily tour of duty.
+- (4) Ensuring adequate coverage during public business hours; that operations continue to be carried out in an efficient and economical manner; and that participating and non-participating employees are treated equitably; - (5) Coordinating updates to telework indicator code in HR·Smart with their servicing Human Resources office; and - (6) Coordinating changes to employee telework schedules with their servicing timekeeper. - e.
+Timekeepers are responsible for coding employee timecards with the appropriate descriptors for regularly schedule telework or ad-hoc/situational telework each pay period.]

+- [f.]
+Employees are responsible for: - (1) Maintaining productivity and for fulfilling their obligation to account for their scheduled daily tour of duty.
 Participants may be permitted to work at home or other telework worksites full days or a portion of a day.
-Leave [must] be requested for the period of time not worked; - (2) Work[] with their supervisor in completing the remote access request through the Remote Access Self Service Portal;
+Leave may be requested for the period of time not worked. - (2) Working with their supervisor in completing the User's Remote Computer Security Agreement []. - [(3) Requesting permanent and temporary changes to their telework schedules through their supervisors.]

-- (3) Request permanent and temporary changes to their telework schedules through their supervisors; and; - (4) [Ensure that they are working from the approved alternative worksite location and to request supervisory approval in advance for any temporary changes to the alternative worksite location.]

-5. DEFINITIONS.
+5. DEFINITIONS